Financial advice

 "I'd like to retire early but I am concerned about health insurance.
 What are my options?"

 "I just received an inheritance, including cash, IRAs, and property.
-What should I do?"
+What do I need to do?"

 "My brother-in-law is pitching me permanent life insurance.
 What should I do?"